davervw/c-simple-emu6502-cbm/README.md

 # M5Core C64 with GO 128 #

+>
+> *TLDR; This is an outdated version, fast-forward to [Unified](https://github.com/davervw/c-simple-emu6502-cbm/tree/unified#unified---commodore-and-minimal-6502-emulator-for-various-targets) to see the latest changes*
+>

 ![GO 128](media/c128_on_m5.png)

 Features include rendering full color screen on M5Core LCD and supporting multiple Core models with a define change in M5Core.h.
 60 times a second IRQ implemented to blink cursor.
 Requires SD support for roms and .D64/1541 floppy emulation, tested with Core2 and CoreS3 (must change defines in local M5Core.h).
 GO 128 and GO 64 switch back and forth.